California Psalms

 on the heavenly azure — not inclement or a cloud, but just an accident,

-a quirk of blue averse to excessive stability
+a quirk of blue averse to excess stability

-and, over the lagoon, splattering the center of its field
+and, over the lagoon, lobbing the center of its field

-6 On the horizon, surging legions of heavenly ceremony
+6 On the horizon teeter legions of heavenly ceremony,

-gray uniforms of messengers and carriers are brisk bodies, stormy
+gray uniforms mark messengers and couriers — brisk stormlet bodies,

 beside the lines of troops.